Premchand777/Premchand777/README.md

 👋 Hello, I am Premchand from India.
-👀 I’m interested in backend, front end and totally full stack development.
+👀 I’m interested in Full stack engineering along with design and architecture.
-🌱 I’m currently working as a Trainee NodeJS Developer
+🌱 I’m currently working as a Senior NodeJS Engineer.

 📫 premchand_kodali@yahoo.com